AlbinaKrasykova/Scoring-metrics-for-Img-processing-pipeline-arUco-Tag-detection-/README.md

 ```
 # 4
-Define the pipelien transformation(see the example).
+Define the function with the image processing pipeline, that contains image preprocessing steps and detecting returning ids only .

 ```
 def ppln_transformations(ids,img):